a-n-t-h-o-n-y/XenSequencer/docs/user_guide.md

 ## Keyboard Navigation
 Mouse input is not supported in this initial version.
 There are a few default key bindings for basic tasks and the rest happens via the command bar.
 Make sure the plugin is in focus (click on it) before using keyboard shortcuts.

-All keyboard shortcuts can be viewed/edited in the `keys.yml` file in the user data directory.
+All keyboard shortcuts can be viewed/edited in the `keys.yml` file in the user data directory, and `user_keys.yml` (in the same directory) will override the defaults.

 ### Navigating the UI
 | Key Combination | Action |